No one wants to lead a fixed lifestyle. The changes in the lifestyle of a person depend on his or her finances and savings.

 - Prepare For The Unexpected: No one knows what the future looks like and the key is to stay put and be prepared in the present.
 There would be pitfalls, unexpected emergencies, and ups and downs in the future that are still unknown.
 Things like job loss, health issues, planning for a honeymoon, etc, require quick money.
 This can only happen if your finances are in a good shape.
 Budgeting pulls you out from the life crisis situation and keeps you floating on the top.

 Now that you know the importance of budgeting, the next big question is how to get started in creating a budget for yourself.
 The FIST tool at Freecharge can be a good place to begin.
 It is a small questionnaire that requires you to answer 5 questions and based on your input a score is calculated that tells you how strong you are financially.
 It also helps you assess where you are currently with managing your money.
 This can serve as a good starting point for people who are just starting out on managing their money.
-So do check it out on our app.
+So do check it out on the Freecharge app.